Ashishjob/Freshman-Advice/README.md

 * **Positions:**
     * **Code[Coogs] Intern:**
         * Like I previously mentioned its good to add to the resume, pretty easy, you get connections with people, and you have a higher chance to become a future officer
+    * **CS Girls Professional Development Committee:**
+        * Similar to the Code[Coogs] Internship, and you get to be more involved with the officer team and receive solid professional advice from more experienced members.
+    * **CougarCS Web Dev Committee:**
+        * You do have to apply for this position, but even if you don't have the most experience in webdev, if you have the motivation to learn and are able to socially connect with the team, you can probably get in.
+    * **CougarCS Tutor:**
+        * They are changing up the format of it this next year, but I did this position cause I feel that teaching is one of the best ways to learn and it helped me learn better by being able to explain the concepts to others.
     * **Labs:**
         * There are a lot of research labs that use CS, so I would look into labs across UH that might be looking for people in CS
     * **Club Positions:**
         * Honestly, just by being an active member, you give yourself a higher likelihood to become an officer, also in the smaller clubs, just ask the officers (that's what I did, and it worked)
     * **Honors Positions:**
-        * These are solid too if you wanna help out the next incoming class, and add a title to your resume
+        * These are solid too for honor's students if you wanna help out the next incoming class, and add a title to your resume
     * **TA**
         * You can only do this in your sophomore year, but if you have a good GPA, you can apply to be a TA, and it's very nice for your resume and solid pay too.